inivekin/abosa/abosa.typ

 what has me fall, what drives me on.
-So much I've come tae unnerstaun, battered unner expectations, as truth is naething made by haun, it's born in random negations.
+So much I've come tae unnerstaun, battered unner expectations, great truths are naething made by haun, it's born in random negations:
 ```]

 #colbreak()